zeroc-ice/ice-builder-xcode/README.md

 ### Generating Code using Xcode

-The builder will always compile a Slice file when called from Xcode; however, Xcode custom build rules are only executed when either the given `Output Files` do not exist or are older than the file being processed.
-To force your Slice files to be re-compiled must clean (⇧⌘K) your project, then build (⌘B).
+The builder will always compile a Slice file when executed by an Xcode custom build rule; however, Xcode custom build rules are only executed when either the given `Output Files` do not exist or are older than the file being processed.
+To force your Slice files to be re-compiled you need to clean (⇧⌘K) your project, then build (⌘B).

 The builder automatically includes the Ice Slice files directory included with the Ice or Ice Touch SDK as well as the directory of the Slice file being compiled.